 What are the challenges in creating accessible public transportation?
-Fundación ONCE, Spain’s largest organization for people with disabilities, tackled this question with our multidisciplinary design team.
+Fundación ONCE, Spain’s largest organisation for people with disabilities, tackled this question with our multidisciplinary design team.

 Our research revealed four main opportunity spaces that we turned into an impact diagram for each disability.
 The diagram has three different levels: